cncf/cncf-fuzzing/README.md

 fuzz drivers for you project you should be able to run these locally and observe results.

 ### 2) Integrate continuous fuzzing with OSS-Fuzz
-Once you have developed a fuzzing infrastructure for your project, the next step is to run the fuzzers in a continuous manner.
+Once you have developed a local fuzzing set up for your project, the next step is to run the fuzzers in a continuous manner.
 Modern fuzzers rely on genetic algorithms to build up an input corpus, which, in a simplified manner, means that the fuzzer by nature increases it’s quality in proportion to how long it has run.